 If you want to control your Optimizer with an external touchscreen, it first needs to be calibrated properly.
-The procedure is the same for 8', 12' and 17' touchscreens:
+The procedure is the same for 8", 12" and 17" touchscreens:

-- Proceed as instructed in chapter 3.4.1 to display the startup menu and select Touchscreen calibration. - Use the provided stylus to click on the center of each mark. - · Check calibration is OK by moving the cursor using the touchscreen.
+- Proceed as instructed in chapter 3.4.1 to display the startup menu and select Touchscreen calibration. - Use the provided stylus to click on the center of each mark. - Check calibration is OK by moving the cursor using the touchscreen.
 Pay particular attention to the corners. - If Calibration is OK, press Enter.
 If not, press Escape to perform a new calibration.

-NOTE After the Calibration Process, the processor will reboot using the same startup mode than during the previous startup.
+Please note: after the Calibration Process, the processor will reboot using the same startup mode than during the previous startup.